 Scott Ordway (1984, Santa Cruz, CA) is an American composer, conductor, and Assistant Professor of Music Composition and Theory at Rutgers University.
+Previously, he was a member of the faculty at the Curtis Institute of Music in Philadelphia.
 From 2017–19, he will also be a Fellow at American Opera Projects in New York City.
 His work is passionately multidisciplinary, fusing music with original text, video, digital soundscape, and experimental theater to explore a diverse array of contemporary themes including natural landscape, protest and revolution, and the lives of cities.

 Over the past decade, Ordway has composed a series of large-scale works that bring together multiple artistic disciplines and humanistic themes.
 Many of these explore the intersection of music and literature and, working in English, French, Spanish, and German, he has created adaptations, collages, translations, and original text for music.
 And as an interdisciplinary scholar, he has published on the relationship between text and musical form in The James Joyce Quarterly.